Js-Brecht/gatsby-plugin-ts-config/README.md

 ### Extended Usage

-If, for some reason, you need to force this plugin to resolve files relative to a different directory than your process current working directory, then you can define the `projectRoot` option:
+If, for some reason, you need to force this plugin to resolve files relative to a directory other than your process current working directory, then you can define the `projectRoot` option:

 ```js